Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Florida Atlantic's games this season have gone over 47.5 points three of seven times.

-- UTEP has combined with its opponents to score more than 47.5 points in two games this season.
+- Florida Atlantic has combined with its opponents to put up more than 47.5 points in three of seven games this season.

+- UTEP's games have gone over 47.5 points in two opportunities this season.

-- The two teams combine to score 55.5 points per game, eight more than the total in this contest.
+- The combined points per game average of the two teams, 55.5, is eight points greater than Saturday's over/under.

-- These two squads combine to allow 40.3 points per game, 7.2 fewer than this contest's over/under.
+- These two squads combine to surrender 40.3 points per game, 7.2 fewer than this contest's over/under.

-- Owls games this season feature an average total of 52.2 points, a number 4.7 points higher than Saturday's over/under.
+- The Owls and their opponents have scored an average of 52.2 points per game in 2021, 4.7 more than Saturday's total.

-- The 47.5-point over/under for this game is 5.3 points below the 52.8 points per game average total in Miners games this season.
+- In 2021, games involving the Miners have averaged a total of 52.8 points, 5.3 more than the set total in this contest.

 Florida Atlantic Stats and Trends

-- This season, the Owls are winless ATS when entering a game as a favorite of 11.5 points or more.
+- The Owls have been favored by 11 points or more one time this season and have not covered the spread in any of them.

-- Florida Atlantic's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Florida Atlantic's games this year have hit the over on two of seven set point totals (28.6%).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it puts up more than 19.3 points.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it scores more than 19.3 points.

-- When Florida Atlantic totals more than 298 yards, the team is 4-0-1 against the spread and 4-1 overall.
+- When Florida Atlantic piles up over 298 yards, the team is 4-0-1 against the spread and 4-1 overall.

-- The Owls have 11 giveaways this season, while the Miners have 13 takeaways .

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.